IslamTariq/ceiling-grid-designer/README.md

 Pan and zoom functionality
 Support for 5 component types (Lights, Air Supply, Air Return, Smoke Detectors, Invalid Grid) Standard 0.6m x 0.6m grid cell size
+Optimization for multiple cells and cells can be added by user